ahmerb/typescript-sequelize-article/article.md

 ## But how do I use these?

 Great.
-We have defined a load of Factories and interfaces, but how do we actually use these and connect this up to a database?
+We have defined a load of factories and interfaces, but how do we actually use these and connect this up to a database?
 We'll do this in a file `src/models/index.ts`.
 This file will export a function `createModels` that will take a Sequelize config and create the models we've defined.
 We'll import this function in `app.ts` and trigger it there.
-We'll assume you have available some different sequelize config for connecting to your database.
-We'll use a sample one for a postgres database.
+We'll assume you have available some sequelize config for connecting to your database.
+If not, the Sequelize [docs][sqlize_config_docs] will get you started.
 Here's the new stuff we'll add to `app.ts`.

 ```typescript
 // src/app.ts